Agenda built-in or custom commands are statically defined. Agenda filters and limits allow to flexibly narrow down the list of agenda entries.

 When set to a positive integer, each option excludes entries from

 limits the agenda to 100 minutes of effort and exclude any entry that

 has no effort property.
 If you want to include entries with no effort

 property, use a negative value for

 org-agenda-max-entries locally in a custom

 command.
-For example, this custom command will display the next five entries
+For example, this custom command displays the next five

 (setq org-agenda-custom-commands '(("n" todo "NEXT" ((org-agenda-max-entries 5)))))

-filter will then be applied to the view and persist as a basic filter through
+then applied to the view and persists as a basic filter through

 refreshes and more secondary filtering.
 The filter is a global